NortheastState/CITC1301/chapter2/readme.txt

         white-box, black-box, regression testing.
     6. Maintain the program - change the program by fixing bugs, adding features, or do refactoring.

+It is important to note that a clear design is not always possible it the problem is too complex.
+In cases like this, you will do some experimentation and try to solve the parts that you are not sure how to solve.
+Then, after you have all the pieces you iterate back to the top of the development process with a firm idea of the solution.

+*** A good problem description will result in half of the solution. ***